Walking: Bukchon Views

 From the Anguk station subway exit turn left at the first junction and walk 200m to Bukchon Traditional Culture Center where you can learn about the area’s architecture.
-Continue to head north up Gyedong-gil, an attractive street lined with cafes, boutiques and hanok guesthouses; at the T-junction at the top of the hill is the entrance to Choong Ang High School, an attractive early-20th-century educational complex that featured as a location in the hit Korean TV drama Winter Sonata.
+Continue to head north up Gyedong-gil, an appealing street lined with cafes, boutiques and hanok guesthouses; at the T-junction at the top of the hill is the entrance to Choong Ang High School, an attractive early-20th-century educational complex that featured as a location in the hit Korean TV drama Winter Sonata.

 Wind you way back downhill from here past the Gahoe Minhwa Workshop and the Dong-Lim Knot Workshop to emerge on the major road Bukchon-ro.
 Cross over and locate the start of Bukchon-ro 11-gil; follow this narrow street uphill towards the parallel set of picturesque streets lined with hanok in Gahoe-dong.
 To see inside one of the hanok pause at Simsimheon.